 Social Design in Peru (1/2)

-Loophole traveled down Peru to research, distribute, and test water in remote villages in the Amazon.
+Loophole traveled down Peru as a volunteer to distribute and test low cost water filters in the remote villages of the Amazon rainforest.
 Rob from Loophole and Roger from Global Access 2030 traveled with Centura Health and the Global Health Initiative.

 Rob and Roger arrived and hit the ground running after catching the red-eye flight to Iquitos.
 The day began with meeting with our partners, the Centura Health team to get briefed on how the clinics would be set-up and run, getting supplies for the filter systems, and lastly meeting with the local Rotary Club and Conapac to discuss future partnerships.